flyingmachine/brave-clojure-web/content/basic-emacs.md

 kill ring to retrieve text you killed a long time ago.
 Let's see this in action:

 1. Create a region over the word "Treasure" in the first line.
 2. Do `M-w`, which is bound to the `kill-ring-save` command.
+In general, `M-w` is like copying.
+It adds the region to the kill ring without deleting it
-3. Move point to the word "choreograpahy" on the last line.
+3. Move point to the word "choreograpahy" on the last line
-4. Do `M-d`, which is bound to the `kill-word` command
+4. Do `M-d`, which is bound to the `kill-word` command.
+This adds "choreograpahy" word to the kill ring and deletes it
 5. Do `C-y`.
-This will insert the text you just killed, "choreograpahy"
+This will "yank" the text you just killed, "choreograpahy", inserting it at point
 6. Do `M-y`.
-This will remove "choreograpahy" and insert "Treasure"
+This will remove "choreograpahy" and yank the next item on the kill ring, "Treasure"

-So what just happened here?
-First, you added "Treasure" to the kill ring.
-Then you added "choreograpahy" to the kill ring .
-Next, you yanked "choreograpahy" from the kill ring.
-Finally, you replaced the last yank, "choreograpahy", with the previous kill, "Treasure".

-Here's a summary of key bindings:
+Here's a summary of useful kill/yank key bindings:

 | Keys | Description                           |
 |------+---------------------------------------|